It's such a pleasure doing hummingbird

 The flowers aren’t really that orange in real life, but I used my artist’s license, as I did in doing all of these hummingbird paintings.

-The red on the feeder with the hummer's red head made beautiful hummingbird painting.
+The red on the feeder with the hummer's red head made a beautiful hummingbird painting.

 The "White-eared Hummingbird" is about the same size as the Ruby-throat Hummingbird.
 It is seen in the high pine forests in Arizona, New Mexico and more rarely in west Texas.